Last Updated on August 8th, 2019

 Officials of the US Federal Communication Commission are quoted as saying that if you send your doctor an email, you are giving your doctor implied consent to respond to your email without encrypting it.
 This means that if you, for instance, emailed your doctor a question about whether your husband need to wear a condom while you were changing your IUD so you could take Accutane, the doctor is not liable for any email security problems that may arise4 when the reply is sent.

 A reality of acne scar treatment in the USA is that it is very expensive and there is no public program that pays for it.
 Unless you have a very high-end (and probably extremely expensive) private health insurance policy, you will probably have to pay for office visits, medications, lab tests, and skin treatment procedures out of your own pocket.

 That doesn’t mean that your doctor won’t be able to get initial approval to start your treatment from your insurance company.
 What often happens is that the insurer tells the doctor that your treatment will be covered so you might only be asked, say, for a $35 copay on a $500 to $1000 visit.
 Then several months later, after you have had three or four $500 to $1000 visits to the skin care doctor, your health insurance company rescinds the authorization and the doctor tries to collect from you.

 Doctors understandably get upset when they are criticized online.
-If you make statements that are critical of your doctor, harm your doctor’s business, and you can’t back up, you may find yourself defending a suit for slander.
+If you make statements that are critical of your doctor6, harm your doctor’s business, and you can’t back up, you may find yourself defending a suit for defamation.

 Different states have different rules about posting information about doctors.
 A new law in Texas, for example, makes it a crime to post comments about a Texas doctor anonymously.
 Laws in some states require the doctor to take any legal action for slander in just one year in New York, but you could be sued by your doctor as long as 15 years after the fact in Ohio.